willmcroberts/CS121_Project_2/README.md

 ### Swap - int
 int a

 int b

 int placer

 placer gets a

 a get b

-b gets placer
+b gets

 ### Sort - int, int
 for i in range of 0 to MAX:

 for j in range of 0 to MAX:

-		if value 1 is greater than value 2: swap value 1 and value 2
+if value 1 is greater than value 2:

+swap value 1 and value 2